wso2-extensions/identity-samples-spring-boot/README.md

  ## Configure the Sample

-- Open the `application.yml` file located in `spring-boot-sample/WEB-INF/classes`
+- Open the `application.yml` file located in `spring-boot-sample/WEB-INF/classes` from the exploded war file.

 - Update the following configuration.
 Please note that you should not change any other configurations